1 killed in single-vehicle crash near Salt Lake, Davis County border | Gephardt Daily

 SALT LAKE CITY, Utah, July 14, 2023 (Gephardt Daily) — One person was killed in a single-vehicle crash Friday morning near the border between Salt Lake and Davis counties.

-The crash occurred on the off-ramp from northbound Interstate 15 to U.S. 89, according to the Utah Highway Patrol.
+The crash occurred on the off-ramp from northbound Interstate 15 to U.S. 89 when the vehicle left freeway and crashed into a bridge support, Utah Highway Patrol Sgt.
+Cameron Roden said.

+The lone occupant in the vehicle died at the scene, Roden told Gephardt Daily.

 State transportation officials first reported the crash about 9:45 a.m.

-The off-ramp is closed while officials investigate and clean up the crash.
+The off-ramp was closed while officials investigated and cleaned up the crash.